nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding an appointment: `addApt`

-Adds an appointment to a specific client
+To add an appointment to one your specified client.

 Format: `addApt INDEX an/APPOINTMENT_NAME ad/MEETUP_DATE`